-Hope for the Warriors annual race comes back to Jacksonville
+Hope For The Warriors annual race comes back to Jacksonville

-Opening ceremonies start at 7am June 4, and the race happens 30 minutes later.
-The event will take place at the Riverwalk Park in Jacksonville.
+Opening ceremonies start at 7 am this Sunday, and the race happens 30 minutes later.
+The event will take place at Riverwalk Park in Jacksonville.

 The registration fee for the 5K run is $30 and the 10k run is $40.
 T-shirts and medals are included with both runs, while supplies last.